 From requesting building permits to preparing the space, there are a few more factors to consider before buying a shed.
 The following aspects can impact the overall shed cost:

 How you plan to use your shed will ultimately influence the desired style, size, and final price.
 For example, a simple storage shed for tools doesn’t require much space or additional features.
-On the other hand, if you want to use a shed as a home office, it’ll most likely need windows, insulation, and other additions for comfort.
+On the other hand, if you want to use a shed as a home office, it’ll most likely need windows, insulation, lighting options, and other additions for comfort.